CSCfi/csc-user-guide/docs/apps/idl.md

 ## License

-CSC has an Academic license that means it is for Academic research only.
+CSC has an Academic license *i.e.,* it is meant for Academic research only.

 ## Usage